antonior92/advtrain-linreg/README.md

 in the paper.

-## Colab
+## Jupyter notebooks

-We provide google colab to reproduce the main experiments in the paper:
+We provide jupiter notebooks with minimal examples that can be used to quickly reproduce some of the paper main results:

+*We try to keep these notebooks as simple as possible, removing some of the plot configurations.*

 | Fig   | Colab |